 Hydrogen is mixed with inert gases to obtain a reducing atmosphere, which is required for many applications in the metallurgical industry, such as heat-treating steel and welding.

-Hydrogen gas also acts as a bonding agent in the process of Galvanizing, which also given steel its shiny nature.
+Hydrogen gas also acts as a bonding agent in the process of Galvanizing, which also gives steel its shiny nature.

-Hydrogen is used in Pharmaceutical Drug industry for various reactions.
-Hydrogen being the lightest element is capable of forming single bond easily with any element.
+Hydrogen is used in the Pharmaceutical Drug industry for various reactions.
+Hydrogen, being the lightest element, is capable of forming a single bond easily with any element.

-Hence each chain of Organic or Inorganic chemical can take various forms when reacted with Hydrogen by forming different chains and bonds.
+Hence each chain of Organic or Inorganic chemicals can take various forms when reacted with Hydrogen by forming different chains and bonds.

 The largest scale application of hydrogen is HYDROGENATION.
 The hydrogenation process converts the unsaturated oil into saturated oil.